-The 2022 CMA Awards are coming up in a few weeks, and while in recent years it’s been pretty bland, the history of the show is ripe with awesome stories and iconic moments that helped shape the genre’s image.
+The 2023 CMA Awards are coming up in a few weeks, and while recent years have been pretty bland, the history of the show is rich with awesome stories and iconic moments that helped shape the genre’s image.

 Charlie Rich was born in Colt, Arkansas in 1932 where he was raised on gospel music, eventually going to the University of Arkansas as a music major, although he dropped out after only one semester to join the Air Force.